ihsankoolz/wavelength/README.md

 5. **Follow Artists:** Stay updated with your favorite artists
 6. **Find Events:** Browse live events on the Events page
 7. **Get Notifications:** Receive updates on new music and events
+8. **Chat with Pulse:** Use the AI assistant (Pulse) for personalized music recommendations, event suggestions, and platform help

 ### For Artists